andrewchristop/Sentiment-Analysis-on-Purdue-Apps/README.md

-To install dependencies please type in `pip install -r requirements.txt` from the project directory
+To install dependencies please execute `pip install -r requirements.txt` from the project directory

 To run the code please execute `python3 main.py`